 We start with a simple fluffy and buttery, no-fuss sponge cake.
 It gets cut up into squares and each one is then coated in a one-bowl chocolate glaze then finally rolled in desiccated coconut.
-Simple delicious flavours that were meant to be together.

 Ingredients for lamingtons